DevSnicket/plugin-discovery/README.md

 | outputDirectoryPath | directory where Babel transformed files are being outputted to | Babel -d / --out-dir parameters if specified

 <a name="footnote1"><sup>1</sup></a> If a plug-in is transformed by Babel first, a forwarder will be written for it, if its repository is transformed afterwards, the forwarder will be deleted (as its redundant).

+#### Package versions

+It is advised that repositories are not included in packages with other content that might frequently change and so require new package versions.

+If there are multiple versions of a repository's package installed, this is likely to result in that one repository effectively becoming multiple separate repositories with the same name.
+When this is happens, something plugged into a repository package of one version won't be returned when iterating that same repository package of another version.
+If this happens it is due to the behaviour of the package manager being used.
+Package managers such as NPM will install the same package multiple times, in multiple directories, to avoid version conflicts.

 ### Tests